3rd Hussars: P-T

 Pickersgill, H | 26773 | Private | The Great War 1914-18.
 Awarded the 1914-15 Star, British War medal and Victory medal.
 Harold was killed in action on the 4th of October 1915. |

 Pickersgill, R | 4228 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State.
-To 2nd West Yorkshire Regiment: 8th of September 1902. |
+He was transferred to the 2nd West Yorkshire Regiment on the 8th of September 1902. |

 Picton, SW | 3646 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Piggott, JH | 3137 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal.
-Attached to the 10th Hussars. |
+He was attached to the 10th Hussars. |

 Pinnell, C | 26390 | Lance Corporal | The Great War 1914-18.
 Awarded the 1914-15 Star, British War medal and Victory medal.
 Charles was killed in action on the 1st of April 1918. |